aleksve/ischedule/README.md

 **What happens during heavy loading**

-* If more than one task become pending at the same time, they are executed in the order in which they were added to the schedule by `schedule()`.
+* If more than one task become pending simultaneously, they will be executed in the order in which they were added to the schedule by `schedule()`.
 * Regardless of the load, no task will be completely starved.
 All pending tasks will be executed as soon as possible after they become pending.
-* If the execution of a task is delayed that the next execution of the same task become pending, this execution will be skipped.
+* There is no build-up of delayed executions.
+If the execution of a task is delayed so much that the next execution of the same task become pending, an execution will be skipped.

 **Exceptions**

-Exceptions during the execution are propagated out of `run_pending()`, and can be dealt with by the caller.
+Exceptions during the execution are propagated out of `run_loop()`/`run_pending()`, and can be dealt with by the caller.

 **Cancellable loops**

 If `run_loop()` is executed without parameters, it will continue running until the process is terminated.
 If the program needs to be able to cancel it, it should supply a `stop_event`, which is expected to be a `threading.Event`.
-When this event is set, run_loop will cleanly return to the caller after completing the currently pending tasks.
+When this event is set, `run_loop()` will cleanly return to the caller after completing the currently pending tasks.

 **More advanced example**